 For my 29th birthday, two of my closest friends each happened to buy me a bottle of Pinot Noir and both happened to be from the Willamette Valley in Oregon.
 My friends know the way to my heart – with wine!
 Plus, Pinot Noir is one of my favorite red varietals.
 Needless to say, I was stoked to see how two different wines of the same varietal from the same wine region would compare when tasted side by side.

 Van Duzer 2014 Pinot Noir

 The grapes for the Van Duzer 2014 Pinot Noir mostly come from the Van Duzer estate vineyards located at the mouth of the Van Duzer forest corridor.
-These vineyards receive a significant marine wind influence because of their location, making prime growing conditions for Pinot Noir which requires a cooler climate to thrive.
+These vineyards receive a significant marine wind influence because of their location, making prime growing conditions for this finicky variety which requires a cooler climate to thrive.